DominicBreuker/macdump/README.md

 To run macdump directly on the target system, transfer either the standalone binary or the script [macdump.py](macdump.py) and run it as root.
+Obviously, this will only work on macOS.
-Output will be roughly as seen below:
+Output will be roughly as seen below.

 Running the script (`sudo python macdump.py`) or the binary (`sudo ./macdump`):

 ```
- $ sudo python3 macdump.py
+ $ sudo python macdump.py
 [+] Dumping hashes of all system users
 [+] Dumping hash of testuser
 [+] Authentication hint:  This is our default password